Esri/storymap-journal/README.md

 To build a production version of the application from the source code, you first need to install [Node.js](http://nodejs.org/).

-Then initialize the environment by running the following commands in the MapJournal folder:
+Then initialize the environment by running the following commands **in the MapJournal folder**:
  * `npm install`
  * `npm install –g grunt-cli`

 This will create a new `node-modules` folder in your project root with all tools to build the project.
 If you have trouble running the second command, [see this documentation on how to install grunt-cli locally](https://github.com/gruntjs/grunt-cli#installing-grunt-cli-locally).

 ### How to use the application from the source code
  * Make accessible the MapJournal folder on a web server.
-You can use any server or run the one provided by running `grunt server`, this will startup the server on port `8080`
+Use your favorite server or run one with `grunt server`, this will start a server on port `8080`
  * If using a Portal for ArcGIS instance configure the sharing url `app/config.js` (last property)
  * Configure index.html or use the URL parameter `appid` to specify the item to be loaded